Dark Phoenix (film): Marvel Cinematic Universe

-Shortly after the Walt Disney Company bought 20th Century Studios from Fox, actor Sebastian Stan (who portrays Bucky Barnes / Winter Soldier in the Marvel Cinematic Universe) stated that it was possible for Hugh Jackman to return as Wolverine, if Jackman chooses to return to the role.
-Later in March 2019, Marvel Studios president Kevin Feige was reported to have approached several members of the original X-Men cast.
-This was later confirmed by Patrick Stewart who was asked to reprise his role as Professor X and did so in Doctor Strange in the Multiverse of Madness (2022).
-The writer of the film Michael Waldron stated that this was an alternate version of the character but confirmed that the X-Men series was canon to the MCU multiverse.
-Kelsey Grammer also reprised his role as Beast in the post-credit scene of The Marvels.
+In March 2019, Marvel Studios president Kevin Feige was reported to have approached several members of the original X-Men cast.
+This was later confirmed by Patrick Stewart, who was asked to reprise his role as Professor X and did so in Doctor Strange in the Multiverse of Madness (2022).
+The writer of the film Michael Waldron stated that this was an alternate version of the character, but confirmed that the X-Men series was canon to the MCU multiverse.